BREAKING NEWS… The latest ITIL 4 update (as 10/10/2018)

 - They plan on building on existing ‘Best Practice’, not replacing it, so existing V3 guidance will be retained.

-- The current processes we all know and understand will still be at the heart of ITIL4.
+- The current processes like Change Management which we all know and understand will still be at the heart of ITIL4.

 - ITIL 4 will expand previous versions by providing a practical and flexible basis to support organizations on their journey to the new world of digital transformation.